vinaya-valsan/CEE_visualization/README.md

 For animations, make sure you have a movie writer, like ffmpeg.

-If you don't have MESA installed (or even if you do), mesa_reader may give you trouble.
-It's not used for anything besides comparing with MESA data, so if you don't need to do that, just comment out the line that imports mesa_reader.

 DRIVER: ----------------------------------------------------------------------------------------------

 The driver imports the default configuration file and then the job-specific config file specified by the user.
 THE JOB-SPECIFIC CONFIG FILE MUST BE SPECIFIED IN THE DRIVER.
 Config files (other than the default) should be stored in a subdirectory called 'config', which must contain an empty file named '__init__.py'.